w3c/wai-InvolveUsersAll/content/index.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Involving Users in Web Projects for Better, Easier Accessibility"
+title: Involving Users in Web Projects for Better, Easier Accessibility
-nav_title: "Involving Users for Better Accessibility"

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2019-01-09   # Put the date of this translation YYYY-MM-DD (with month in the middle)